Oil reserves in the United States

-Within the petroleum industry, proven crude oil reserves in the United States were 44.4 Goilbbl of crude oil as of the end of 2021, excluding the Strategic Petroleum Reserve.
+Within the petroleum industry, proven crude oil reserves in the United States were 44.4 Goilbbl of crude oil in 2021, excluding the Strategic Petroleum Reserve.

 In 2012, the Energy Information Administration using data compiled by the United States Geological Survey under the Department of the Interior estimated US undiscovered, technically recoverable oil resources to be an additional 198 billion barrels.

 History

 Over 1 million exploratory and developmental crude oil wells have been drilled in the US since 1949 to estimate the undiscovered, technically recoverable oil in the United States.

 The last comprehensive National Assessment was completed in 1995.
 Since 2000 the USGS has been re-assessing basins of the U.S. that are considered to be priorities for oil and gas resources; re-assessing 22, and has plans to re-assess 10 more basins.
 These 32 basins represent about 97% of the discovered and undiscovered oil and gas resources of the United States.
 The three areas considered to hold the most oil are the coastal plain (1002) area of ANWR, the National Petroleum Reserve of Alaska, and the Bakken Formation.